thomas-hoger/CTD-5G/README.md

 ## Installation

 ### Prerequisites
-- Docker is installed (tested with at least 26.1.3)
+- docker is installed (tested with at least 26.1.3)
+- make is installed
+- pip3 is installed
+- python is installed (version 3.12 minimum)
-- Make is installed
+- python3-venv is installed (optionnal but recommended)

 ### Install free5gc and UERANSIM dockers
 ```